JaniHarkonen/DumpEmSuite/README.md

 * bugfixes
     * MINOR: fixed the colors of the "Change"-buttons in DumpEm Suite settings when in dark theme; the font and outline are now visible when mouse is not hovering and the hover highligh color has been lightened
+    * MINOR: fixed a scrolling bug on "Volume"-, "Price action"- and "TA #1"-tabs where the symbol list scroll position would reset each time a symbol was clicked

 How to use external scrapers: